TeaEngineering/printerface/README.md

 # printerface
 [![Build Status](https://travis-ci.org/shuckc/printerface.svg?branch=master)](https://travis-ci.org/shuckc/printerface) [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

 Printerface is a self-hosted service to accept LPD (Line Printer Daemon) documents, and parse/render them to PDF files.
 Documents are stored, searchable to users on your LAN.
 Results can be browsed over HTTP, emailed and automatically printed to modern network printers (anything with a CUPS/ppd driver).
-It has been used in production for over eight years by customers with legacy stock control/management systems.
+It has been used in production for over eight years by customers with legacy stock control/management systems, alarm pannels and fire pannels.
 Tea Engineering Ltd. provides commercial support and custom/integration services in the UK.

 The service is written in Python, with a Javascript web front end using bootstrap JS.
-It has a rich API and can be used as a general interface to legacy systems, whereby documents can be parsed to JSON and then consumed by downstream services.
+It has a rich API and can be used as a centralised interface to legacy system output, whereby documents can be parsed to JSON and then consumed by downstream services.
+We have production instances with over 100k documents a year, 5-6M pages.

 Computer systems as old as Windows NT4 can print to LPD printers built-in, so integration even into the most challenging environments is relatively easy compared to modifying legacy systems.
 Printerface provides a great path forward for customers trapped with old fixed-width, fanfold or pre-printed stationary systems, or struggling to maintain old dot-matrix line printers.

-Often we can de-duplicate or drop entirely sections of the documents that are no longer required in hard copies, to reduce the environmental footprint of the picking/dispatch cycle.
+Often we can de-duplicate or drop entirely sections of the documents that are no longer required in hard copies, to reduce the environmental footprint of legacy print jobs.

 ## Quickstart

 The following will checkout the source code, build a docker image and start an instance of printerface on localhost.
-The web interface listens on http://loclahost:8081 ands the LPR printing endpoint will be running on tcp port 515.
+The web interface listens on http://localhost:8081 ands the LPR printing endpoint will be running on tcp port 515.
 These steps roughly work on mac, linux and windows.

     $ git clone git@github.com:shuckc/printerface.git
     $ cd printerface